rticommunity/dds-datamodels-tex/README.md

 The branches in this repo follow this pattern:

- - main: this contains the latest original version
+ - main: this contains the latest enhanced version
  - version/x.y\[-(version_specifier)\]\[-enhanced\]

 For example, `version/2.0-beta-enhanced`